 In the case of the VTC5000 and VTC5150, there is a modification to improve reel drive during FF/REW, and importantly, during unlace.
 This is particularly helpful therefore if your machine leaves loops of tape when changing from PLAY to STOP even after a new reel idler and belt has been fitted.
 This is believed to be approved by Sanyo but I do not yet have printed evidence of this, however I can confirm that it definitely works very well.
 You would need some electronic soldering expertise to carry this out:

-On the System Control Board, SY-1 (at left hand side as you're looking at
+On the System Control Board, SY-1 (at left hand side as you're

-the front see picture here or this earlier
+the front see picture here

 circuit board on some VTC5000 machines .):